sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/report-creation.md

 Reports can be created from a Report Configuration's 3-dots action menu using the *Run Reports* operation.

-Users can select a number of Report Configurations and apply the *Run Reports* bulk operation available from a button in the right upper corner of the screen.
+Users can select a number of Report Configurations and apply the *Run Reports* bulk operation available from a button in the upper-right corner of the screen.

 ## References